o-sofos/fia/README.md

 > **No JSX.
 No VDOM.
 No Jank.**
 >
-> Flick is a 2KB framework for building reactive UIs with signals and plain functions.
+> With a tiny 4KB core runtime, Flick is the perfect framework for building reactive UIs with signals and plain functions.

 ---